metallb/metallb/website/content/hacking.md

 ### Pushing test binaries

-When you're ready to test a local change you've made to MetalLB, run `fab push`.
+When you're ready to test a local change you've made to MetalLB, you can build and deploy MetalLB containers to your sandbox.
+First, if you're using minikube, leave `make proxy-to-registry` running in a second terminal.
+This will make the cluster's internal registry available on `localhost`, so that we can push to it.

+To deploy your changes, run `make push`.
 This will:

-- Build all MetalLB binaries (`controller`, `bgp-speaker`, and `test-bgp-router`)
+- Build all MetalLB binaries (`controller`, `speaker`, and `test-bgp-router`)
 - Build ephemeral container images with those binaries inside
 - Push the ephemeral containers to Minikube's internal container registry
 - Update the MetalLB deployments and daemonsets to use the ephemeral containers